 Prescription NSAIDs include:

-NSAIDs are a broad group of drugs from a number of different classes.
-Although their chemical structures are different, they have the following effects in common:
+NSAIDs are a broad group of non-opioid analgesic drugs.
+Although their chemical structures are different, they have several effects in common:

-NSAIDs block an enzyme called cyclooxygenase, also known as COX.
-The COX enzyme helps the reactions that produce prostaglandins.
+NSAIDs also block an enzyme called cyclooxygenase (COX), which supports the reactions that produce prostaglandins.

-NSAIDs are used for three broad symptom types that occur in a range of conditions:
+People typically use NSAIDs to relieve three symptoms that occur in a range of conditions:

 - high temperature or fever